miyako/4d-presentation-summit-2023/README.md

 it is easier to manage if you install with [brew](https://formulae.brew.sh/formula/go)

-the official windows installer is somewhat better in that you can uninstall go from the control panel.
+the official windows installer is somewhat better in that you can uninstall go from the control panel

 still, to manage packages, it may make sense to install with [choco](https://chocolatey.org)